Tiffany678/Message-Mixer/README.md

 Message Mixer Inc. now wants to join the open-source community by packaging its encryption functions in a module and allowing other developers to import these encryption functions into their own projects.

 In this project, you will help Message Mixer Inc. extract and isolate its encryption functions into a module, called encryptors.js, and then refactor message-mixer.js to use this module’s functions.

-Before you begin, try running the commands listed above in the terminal.
-Then, familiarize yourself with how the program works by examining the three files in the file directory, focusing on message-mixer.js.
-At the top of this file you will find the three encryption cipher functions.
-Towards the bottom of the file, you will find some code that uses the process.argv, process.stdin, process.stdout environment variables to determine which encryp